shawnhuyiwen/pulse/docs/Methodology/CircuitMethodology.md

 and free breathing model (right) @cite Clipp2012Humansim.</i>
 </center><br>

-<i>Note: For simplicity, this document uses electrical components and terminology when discussing the solver functionality.
+<i>Note: For simplicity, this document uses generic component/element terminology when discussing the solver functionality.
 See Table 1 for analogies and details about the mapping of electrical components.</i>

 The CDM includes many of the same generic definitions traditionally used to define and analyze circuits.
 Paths are ideal conductor branches that may contain elements (i.e., resistors, capacitors, inductors, diodes, etc.).
 Nodes are junctions at the intersection of paths.
 Figure 2 shows these base circuit element definitions.
 Paths are each assigned one source and one target node.
 We use the convention of positive current from source to target when performing calculations.